goitacademy/nodejs-homework/homework-04/README.en.md

 }
 ```

-## Additional task - optional
+## Additional Task - Optional

-- Make pagination for the collection of contacts (GET /contacts?page=1&limit=20).
+- Make pagination for the collection of contacts (GET /contacts?page=1&limit=20)
 - Filter contacts by favorite field (GET /contacts?favorite=true)
 - Updating a user's `subscription` via the `PATCH` `/users` endpoint.
 The subscription must have one of the following values `['starter', 'pro', 'business']`